-Can Santacilia is a residential project of 3300 m2 with 15 dwellings and common areas.
-It is a careful renovation of two buildings located in the heart of the old town of Palma de Mallorca.
+Can Santacilia is a 3,300 m2 residential project with 15 dwellings and common areas.
+It is a careful renovation of two buildings located in the heart of Palma de Mallorca old town.

-In order to make this operation efficient and to integrate the building back into the city´s fabric , it is essential to update its spaces and their use for the 21st century.
+In order to made this operation efficient and reintegrate the building into the city’s activity, we decided to update their spaces and use for the 21st century.

-On the one hand, a modern, comfortable residential building is required, with all the services and facilities in keeping with a contemporary lifestyle.
-On the other hand, we are faced with a complex and divided structure, difficult to fit out, with a 17th century façade and volume, protected and extremely rigid and difficult to modify.
+On the one hand, a modern, comfortable residential building was required, with all the services and facilities needed in a contemporary lifestyle.
+On the other hand, we are faced with a complex and divided structure, difficult to integrate with a 16th century protected façade and volume.

-OHLAB’s renovation project takes advantage of the complexity of the existing building as a potential to generate unexpected spaces where each dwelling is totally different.
-The project resolves each dwelling with an individualised and unique distribution.
-The solutions in turn converts the entire building into a project that bases its uniqueness on the recovery of the historical essence of the building and the commitment to contemporaneity.
+The OHLAB renovation project takes advantage of the complexity of existing buildings as a potential to generate unexpected spaces.
+The intervention solves each house with a distribution and individualized solutions, combined with the new common areas and connections and making up the union of both buildings.
+The final result is a single building that bases its uniqueness on the recovery of the historical essence and on the commitment to contemporaneity.

-The selection of natural, noble, local materials, emphasising the history of the building and the Mediterranean essence, has been very important.
+The selection of natural, noble, local materials, emphasising the Mediterranean essence, has been key.
 A simple palette of natural materials is continued throughout the project.
-It combines the restoration of historical elements such as wooden carpentry and mouldings, stone and wood structural elements, plaster mouldings and wood coffered ceilings, mortar and lime cladding, ceramic, stone and wooden floors and wrought ironwork among many others.
-These materials are combined with the introduction of new noble materials such as antique bronze pieces, local stones, mirrored cloths, porcelain details, local linen and cotton textiles.
+It combines the restoration of historical elements.
+These materials are combined with the introduction of new noble ones, such as antique bronze pieces, local stones, mirrored cloths, porcelain details, local linen and cotton textiles.

-The project recovers the entrance courtyard that had been altered in the reforms of the last century, restoring the old splendour of this element so deeply rooted in the typology of noble dwellings in Palma’s old quarter.
+The project recovers the entrance courtyard that had been altered in the reforms of the last century, restoring the old splendor of this space.
 The courtyard becomes the main entrance to the heart of the building, communicating with the landscaped terraces upwards and with the communal areas such as a gym and an indoor swimming pool with a spa that directly overlooks the courtyard.

-A second inner courtyard has also been recovered as a garden for one of the dwellings and five terraces for different dwellings from which one can enjoy the view over the rooftops of the city.
+A second inner courtyard has been also recovered as a garden for one of the dwellings and five terraces for different dwellings.

-Despite the building regulations of a historical renovation in a listed building, the project has been designed from the outset with sustainability parameters to maximise its energy efficiency.
-This has been achieved by increasing thermal insulation and taking care of thermal bridges throughout its envelope and by using an efficient centralised air-conditioning system.
+Despite the constructive restrictions that a historic reform implies in a protected building, the project has been designed from the beginning with sustainability parameters, in order to maximize its energy efficiency, increasing thermal insulation, taking care of thermal bridges and using an efficient centralized air conditioning system.